 Add a link to a great article or interview within your email signature and update it frequently with fresh hits.

-When people see that you are being called upon by major media to contribute your perspective on relevant and on-trend industry topics, it builds credibility and boosts your reputation as a thought leader.
+When advisors and investors see that you are being called upon by major media sources to contribute your perspective on relevant and on-trend financial industry topics, it builds credibility and boosts your reputation as a thought leader.
 Sharing these wins is an easy way to help build that reputation a little faster.